Loot-Foundry/helianas-harvesting/README.md

         img: "/foundry/icon.webp",

-        // This gets added to the system.source for genreated items.
+        // This gets added to the system.source for generated items.
         source: "My Content"

         // The creature type which can drop this item.
-        // Note this is case sentative and is upper cased.
+        // Note this is case sensitive and is upper cased.
         creatureType: "Aberration",

         // Crafting DC for the item